 The city has a few personalities you’ll learn to love over a single weekend.
 I’m Rocío Mora, a proud Half Mexican and Half Honduran New Orleanian Latina, and I just love finding hidden surprises in the Crescent City that have strong ties to my Hispanic Roots.
 I’m here to show you how I spend a long three-day weekend in New Orleans when I have friends or family visiting so come follow along!

 Wake a little bit before 8 a.m. and head to Jackson Square.
-The roads of the French Quarter can be found freshly rinsed and you’ll hear the faint sounds of the riverfront streetcar rolling on its tracks across from Jackson Square just before the bustling vendors and street performers make their presence known.
-It’s relaxing and almost therapeutic.
+The roads of the French Quarter can be found freshly rinsed and you’ll hear the faint sounds of the riverfront streetcar rolling on its tracks across from Jackson Square - it’s relaxing and almost therapeutic.
 After having a Zen moment, head over to Café Du Monde to have an essential New Orleans breakfast - beignets and café au lait.

 Next, walk off those beignets and cafecito alongside the Mississippi River.
 It’s always nice to catch the steamboats and tugboats making their way across the water.
 Then make your way over to the French Market to see what the local vendors have in store for the city.
 Take your time looking through anything from jewelry to music and other kinds of souvenirs, there’s always something exciting to find!